 Meter Asset Manager (MAM)

-– The entity who maintain the meter installed in a premise
+– The entity that maintains the meter installed in a premise

 Meter Asset Provider (MAP)

-– The entity who owns the meter installed in a premise
+– The entity that owns the meter installed in a premise

 Meter Operator (MOP)

 – This is the collective name for the MAM and MAP, the owner and maintainer of the meter installed in a premise.

 – Also known as the Meter ID or MSN, the meter serial number appears on your bill.
 It is a mix of both letters and numbers.
 Its purpose is to identify the gas or electric meter.

 – These are three digit codes that allow suppliers to identify the metering installed in a Customer’s premises.
 They indicate whether the meter is single or multi rate, pre-payment or credit, and whether it is ‘related’ to another meter.

 – This is generally defined as a business using under 100,000kWh of electricity, 293,000kWh of gas.
 They often employ fewer than 10 staff and turnover less than €2m per annum